Shaund12/RetroChain/PRODUCTION_READINESS.md

 ### Genesis Configuration

-The chain is pre-configured with:
+Dev template (local) is pre-configured with:

 - **Accounts**: Alice (validator), Bob, Dev with RETRO tokens
 - **Staking**: uretro bond denom
 - **Arcade Module**: Default parameters configured

+For the running network (`retrochain-mainnet`), do not assume these dev-template accounts/allocations; see `TOKENOMICS.md`.

 ---